Kevin McCollum

 Kevin McCollum (born March 1, 1962) is an American theatrical booking executive and producer of musical theater and plays, many on Broadway.
 During a producing career spanning over twenty-five years, McCollum has received three Tony Awards for Best Musical for In the Heights, Avenue Q, and Rent.

 Early life and education

-McCollum was born in Hawaii and left to live with his aunt in Illinois after his mother died in 1976.
-He is a graduate of Deerfield High School in Deerfield, Illinois.
+McCollum was born in Hawaii where he attended the Punahou School.
+McCollum left to live with his aunt in Illinois after his mother died in 1976 and graduated Deerfield High School in Deerfield, Illinois.
 McCollum graduated from the University of Cincinnati College-Conservatory of Music in 1984.
-He earned his master's degree in film producing from the Peter Stark Program at the University of Southern California.
+He earned his master's degree in film producing from the Peter Stark program at the University of Southern California.
 In 1995, he received the Robert Whitehead Award for Outstanding Commercial Theatre Producing.

+In 1997, he married actress Lynnette Perry, who originated the role of Evelyn Nesbit in the musical Ragtime.
+They have two children.
+He was previously married to Tony Award winning actress Michele Pawk from 1992-1995.